joelshepherd/create-with/README.md

 ```

 ## Contributing
-Bug and feature pull requests are welcome.
-If you have any feature requests, feel free to create an issue with your proposal.
+Submitting issues and pull requests for bugs, features and feature requests are welcome.